Online Courses and Content by John Bandler

 To learn more about my Udemy courses and Udemy, see my main Udemy page.

-2. Infosec Institute (a Cengage company) online courses for cybersecurity professionals
+3. Infosec Institute (a Cengage company) online courses for cybersecurity professionals

-• Requires an annual or monthly subscription.
+• They require an annual or monthly subscription.

-• A platform for information security professionals
+• It is a platform for information security professionals

-• My courses there are on:
+• My two courses there are on:

 • IAPP CIPP/US certification prep for infosec professionals (Certified Information Privacy Professional, US)